 All information you provide to us is stored on our secure servers.

-This section highlights how Digital Energy Technologies Ltd uses customer data.
-Customers are individuals or organisations who purchase a product of ours.
-We provide services to individuals as well as organisations.
+This section highlights how IPXO UK Ltd uses customer data.
+Customers are individuals or organizations who purchase a product of ours.
+We provide services to individuals as well as organizations.
 The exact data held will depend on the services to be provided.

 Where we engage with individuals, we may collect and process personal data in order to satisfy a contractual or operational obligation.
 We request that individuals only provide the personal data that is required for us to fulfil our contractual or operational obligation.